-Have you ever sat down and figured out exactly how much money you were losing year over year?
+Have you ever sat down and figured out exactly how much money you were losing year after year?
 How about your sector of business as a whole?

-Here are 9 points how to sell for any retailer:
+Here are 9 points on how to sell for any retailer:

 -

-1. Motorcycle dealers, like many retailers got lazy with their sales process.
-They filled the store with models and oftentimes clerked rather than sold the product
+Motorcycle dealers, like many retailers, got lazy with their sales process.
+They filled the store with models and often clerked rather than sold the product.

 -

-On top of that, many dealers hired enthusiasts as sales people.
-That often means they identified with someone’s hard luck story.
-"I can't buy it so I understand you can't either."
+In addition, many dealers hire enthusiasts as salespeople.
+That often means they identify with someone’s hard luck story: "I can't buy it, so I understand you can't either."
 As a result, they sell what is cheap rather than what is best or profitable.

 -

-Discounts and price-matching compounded those problems and for many have become a race to unprofitability and the out of business sign.
+Discounts and price-matching compounded those problems, for many have become a race to unprofitability and the out-of-business sign.

 -

-Cheap credit bought people to their showrooms who couldn’t’ pay during the bubble, but the ones who could buy are still there.
+Cheap credit brought people to their showrooms who couldn’t’ pay during the bubble, but the ones who could buy are still there.

 -

-What are the sales team's conversion rates of people walking in vs. those buying?.
-People don't come into any retailer any more to dream - they want to buy.
-Your sales people must help them do that.
+What are the sales team's conversion rates of people walking in vs. those that buy?
+People no longer come to any retailer to dream - they want to buy.
+Your salespeople must help them do that.

 -

-Many still display all the bikes like they were refrigerators, line after line - it doesn’t spotlight the joy of riding.
+Many still display all the bikes like refrigerators, line after line - it doesn’t spotlight the joy of riding.

 -

-New marketing has to include YouTube videos of people enjoying their bikes as well as dealer events.
+New marketing has to include YouTube videos of people enjoying their bikes and dealer events.

 -

-Where are their programs to attract women riders or first timers?
+Do programs exist to attract women riders or first-timers?
 Dealers could offer to pay for new riders’ classes in a rebate on their vehicle.

 -